moorepants/moorepants.info/content/blog/introducing-resonance.rst

 ----------------

 The text book is accompanied by a custom Python software library called "resonance_".
-We decided to develop the custom library so that we could carefully design it to scaffold the exposure to the concepts we introduced in the text.
+We decided to create this library so that we could carefully design the application programming interface (API) to scaffold the exposure to the concepts we introduced in the text.
 The library was designed with these features in mind:

 - Provide a framework for learning mechanical vibration concepts.
-- Allow students to construct, simulate, analyze, and visualize vibrating systems with a simple application programming interface.
+- Allow students to construct, simulate, analyze, and visualize vibrating systems with a simple API.
 - Hide Python programming details up front, but allow them to be exposed in a scoffolded way as the course progresses.
-Hide object oriented class construction completely.
+For example, hide object oriented class construction completely.
 - Include many very informative error messages.
 - Performance is secondary to usability.
 - Structured around "system" objects that have similarities to real vibrating